SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 ### References

 The paper references should use an unlabeled level 1 heading with the title "References".
-References may use either an 8&nbsp;point variant of the body-text font (recommended, if using a 9&nbsp;point body-text font), a 9&nbsp;point variant of the body-text font (if using a 10&nbsp;point body-text font), or the body-text font.
+References may use either an 8&nbsp;point variant of the body-text font (recommended, if using a 9&nbsp;point body-text font), a 9&nbsp;point variant of the body-text font (recommended, if using a 10&nbsp;point body-text font), or the body-text font.

 # Footnotes